NCarson/pg-chessboard/README.md

 ```

 pg-chessboard is an extension for Postgres. https://github.com/theory/pgtap has
-good general instrictions on how to installl an extension for Postgres.
+good general instructions on how to install an extension for Postgres.
 It does
 not generate moves or play chess \(see [pgchess](https://pgxn.org/dist/pgchess/0.1.0/) for
 and extension that does play chess\).